Why Do Cats Knead?

 Why Do Cats Knead Their Owners?

 Sometimes, a cat will knead on their owner’s lap.
-The cat might be kneading a blanket or just start reading your leg before bed.
+The cat might be kneading a blanket or just start kneading your leg before bed.
 If your cat’s nails are sharp, it might alarm you!
 Check out our article about clipping your cat’s nails if their kneading hurts.

 Cats knead their owners when they love you and are seeking physical affection.
 Kneading is a sign of contentment, as cats often show physical affection when they are feeling relaxed and happy.